-Rebuilding society from the bottom up – from 'Regeneration'
+Rebuilding society from the bottom up

-My Bright Green co-editor Peter McColl and I co-wrote this chapter for the new book ‘Regeneration’, which you can buy or download here.
+- This article is an excerpt from the new book ‘Regeneration’, which you can buy or download here.

 The rapid flow of money around the world is good for almost no one.
 More specifically, capital – the money skimmed by our employers from the value of the work we do – has been misused.
 Rather than being invested productively in our communities, it has increasingly been handed to financiers who send it off to join the ‘electronic herd’(1) – thundering around the globe to bet on the changing values of whichever financial products are bubbling this week.
 The turbulence the stampede creates crashes currencies and inflates prices.
 In 2008, it crushed the global economy.
 So, how do we corral this herd?